 Your visibility into Amazon is pretty limited.
 You can’t place pixels.
 If you send Facebook traffic, you’re not going to be able to see if someone purchased something.
 It does make it pretty challenging.
 But there are a couple of things you can do.

 If you get a lot of traction on PPC, it’s a good way to get a boost.
-The performance is actually pretty good most of the time.
-If you have healthy margins, you can normally break even or be profitable on PPC.
+The performance is pretty good most of the time.
+If you have healthy margins, you can break even or be profitable on PPC.

-Then there’s a lot of other companies that specialize in product launches on Amazon.
+Then there are a lot of other companies that specialize in product launches on Amazon.
 You can go to them.
-They have email databases and they can help you launch your product, which is pretty cool.
+They have email databases and can help you launch your product, which is cool.
 You might have to give it away from 90 or 100% off, but you can get a good boost and good reviews.
 It’s all about getting traction.
 The more reviews you get, the more you can spend on PPC, the more you can invest to start rising in the ranks, the better.

 4. When the gap between being the number one and number two result in Amazon can mean a difference of thousands of dollars, do people get a bit creative with their marketing tactics?
 For example, it seems that Amazon is cracking down on fake reviews a lot right now.

 There are tons of black hat, gray hat, and white hat type initiatives that people do on Amazon.
 Amazon does do something called review scraping.
 They’ll periodically go through and they can tell if reviews are happening within certain IPs, in certain time frames, with certain credit cards, or related to certain business owners.
 If you launch your product and you ask your wife and kids and aunt and uncle and have them do reviews, chances are that’s going to get found out and those reviews will get taken away.
 You may amass a couple of thousand reviews, but if Amazon finds out that half of those are fake, those will be gone.